Stuart Linnell: Honours and awards

 Linnell was made MBE for services to broadcasting in 1995.
 He received his medal from Her Majesty the Queen at an investiture at Buckingham Palace.

 He won three Sony Radio Academy Awards – the most coveted awards in UK radio – one of them the Gold Award for the UK's best speech-based Breakfast Show (at BBC WM) in 1997, a category won the previous year by the BBC World Service and the following year by BBC Radio 5 Live.
 His BBC WM Breakfast Show won Silver and Gold Sony's in successive years (1996 and 1997).

 At the International Radio Festival of New York, Linnell received Gold and Bronze awards respectively for the programme formats of Mercia Sound and Leicester Sound.

 In 1999, he received an Honorary MA from Coventry University in recognition of his work as a broadcaster and for his services to the community in Coventry and Warwickshire.
-At the end of 2007 he graduated with a BA Honours in Humanities with Literature after six years study with the Open University.
+At the end of 2007 he graduated with a BA Honours in Humanities with Literature after six years of study at the Open University.

 In 2010, his Sunday Breakfast Show on BBC CWR received a Merit Award in the Sandford St Martin Trust Religious Radio Awards for a series called "Dear God" in which listeners were invited to send in their messages to God, some of which were broadcast on air.
 They ranged from the upbeat to the loneliness of bereavement.
 The messages were pinned to a board displayed first at the radio station and later in Coventry Cathedral.
 Linnell's Sunday Breakfast Show was also a finalist in the 2012 Jerusalem Awards for its "Rev's Records" feature in which faith leaders, including the Archbishop of Canterbury and the Bishop of Coventry, chose some of their favourite music.